New Student Resources

 - SHUmobile app on iOS and Android

 The Office of the Bursar is primarily responsible for the preparation of your student bills, the processing of student payments, assisting with the Tuition Payment Plan, Third Party Billing, Outside Scholarships, the processing of refunds, deposits to departmental accounts, collection of past due accounts and consolidation and payments of Perkins Loans for completed students.

 In your first semester at Seton Hall, you may not know exactly what major you would like to pursue, or you know exactly what major and career path you wish to take.
 Whichever student you are, the best way to be informed is by knowing exactly what majors are available to you and what courses you need to meet your major requirements.
 Take a moment to peruse the undergraduate course catalog to become familiar with the academic requirements of your major.
-Your Freshman Studies Mentor will guide you through this process and his/her advisement will help you stay on course to satisfactory academic success.
+Your Academic Advisor will guide you through this process and their advisement will help you stay on course to satisfactory academic success.

 - living in a residence hall, a roommate, or changing your meal plan, contact Housing and Residence Life, Room 68, Duffy Hall, at email@example.com, or (973) 761-9172.

 - struggling with emotional issues, in need of counseling, or crisis intervention, call Counseling Services, 2nd floor, Mooney Hall, (973) 761-9500.